VCHSRobots/RefWBot/ardunio/README.md

 Using the IDE, open "RobotRun" from the reference repository.
 That is located at ...\RefWBot\arduino\RobotRun.
 Then click the Upload arrow in the IDE.

 ### 6. Verify All is Well
 If all goes well, you shouldn't see any errors, and the software on the RPi should be able to communicate with the Arduino.
-For ecample on the raspberry, execute the following commands:
+For example on the raspberry, execute the following commands:

     cd RefWBot/rpi